 Cutting deeply into the Cumberland Plateau, the Clear Fork and New Rivers come together at the Confluence to form the Big South Fork of the Cumberland River.
 Their main channels decend approximately eleven feet per mile.
 The swiftness of free-flowing water through the boulder-filled river beds have created a paddler’s paradise.
-Although the rugged terrain limits access, there are several popular hiking trails in the south end of the Big South Fork National River and Recreation Area.
+Although the rugged terrain limits access, there are several popular hiking trails within the 125,000-acre Big South Fork National River and Recreation Area.
+Two trails at the edges of Rugby are within the park, here on its southern end, the Meeting of the Waters loop starting at Rugby's cemetery and the Brewster Bridge trail near R.M.
+Brooks Store.

 The Forest is located in northeastern Tennessee, in Scott and Fentress Counties.
 It is completely surrounded by the Big South Fork National River and Recreation Area.
 Some land was purchased by the State, but the main portion of the Forest was acquired by the State at a tax delinquent sale in 1938.
 The Forest is unique in the system in that it is completely surrounded by the Big South Fork National River and recreation Area.